Outreach

 Focus — Professional Development for Young Singers

-Focus is a brief but intensive introduction to the world of professional choral singing for university and college students.
+Focus is a brief but intensive introduction to the world of professional choral singing for college and university students.
 A quartet of singers from each music department in Metro Vancouver is nominated by the school’s choral conductor.
-The selected singers work with the professional singers of the Vancouver Chamber Choir under the direction of Kari Turunen.

 Artistic Director Kari Turunen will reach out directly to postsecondary choral music educators with more information.